[?] Subscribe To This Site

 It turns out she was putting lipstick on her fingernails, and applying nail polish to her lips!

-We remember these funny things she did - it kept us sane at the time!
+We remember these funny things she did - it kept us all sane at the time!

--And for the love she never failed to show us.
+-And we remember the love she never failed to show us.

 ...we'll never forget you ma!